danja/dork/README.md

 (ignore lib/* for now, that's for an RDF doclet, when I get around to it)

+## Issues
+not sure how best to do rdf:Lists (and this is probably an issue with other structures) e.g. ThingList is a list of Thing, really want Thing to return both : a standalone description a [description of this node] for inclusion in ThingList

 ## License
 Apache 2.0 or similar
 (use as you like, attribution/link appreciated)